lucapette/website/content/writing/utility-modules-arent-useful.md

 The goal is to break down a big module into smaller purpose-driven modules.
 In practice, it means a few things.
 Let's go over them one by one.

 Some smaller candidate modules will be immediately obvious.
 The ones I often run into deal with strings and dates.
 They're also the easiest to extract.

-I start with these obvious modules as the first task I have to pay for the setup costs.
-That varies a lot depending on the nature of the codebase.
+I start with these obvious modules, they're often easier to extract.
+As the first task has to pay for the setup costs, an easier task helps pay this cost which varies a lot depending on the nature of the codebase.
 More on this later.

 Once you're done extracting the obvious things, you'll dig deeper in the remaining functions.